The most beloved Greek omelette

 What makes Kagiana Keto-friendly?

-- When the tomato turns into a thick paste, add scrambled eggs.
-Do not mix the eggs immediately
+- When the tomato turns into a thick paste, add the eggs.
+Now, you have to options to scramble them or keep them whole.

-- Let them cook for 1 minute and then mix energetically with the tomato
+- If you decide to scramble them, let them cook for 1 minute and then mix energetically with the tomato.